MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication.md

 This article covers how to:

 - Create an Azure Bot resource
-- Create the Entra ID identity provider
+- Create the Microsoft Entra ID identity provider
-- Register the Entra ID identity provider with the bot
+- Register the Microsoft Entra ID identity provider with the bot
 - Prepare the bot code

 Once you finish this article, you'll have a bot that can respond to a few simple tasks.
 In the Microsoft Graph example, you can send an email, display who you are, and check recent emails.
 You don't need to publish the bot to test the OAuth features; however, the bot will need valid Azure app ID and password.